-Research into Global Cannabis Market Growth and Related Job Growth Statistics.
-The Cannabis Industry Growth Predictions for 2020- 2025 are based on export predictions and market research reports by experts in cannabis exportation and consumer/patient demand for quality medicinal marijuana, as well as recent market growth statistics.
+Research into Global Cannabis Market Growth & Related Job Growth Statistics.
+The Cannabis Industry Growth Predictions for 2020- 2025 are based on recent market growth statistics, export predictions, and cannabis industry research reports by experts in pharmaceutical production/exportation and global business analysts.
+Figures include tracking patient/consumer demand for quality medicinal marijuana products including various key markets such as the USA, Canada, the UK, Europe, South Africa, and other regions.

 Cannabis Industry Growth Rate Reports including Export Markets and Consumer Demand

 How fast will the worldwide medicinal cannabis market expand?
 Cannabis Industry Predictions 2020-2025

 Research in the medical cannabis industry has revealed significant market growth rate statistics and high consumer demand.
-Investing briefs and Cannabis Market Reports indicate legal cannabis sales experienced over 40% growth rates in recent years, primarily fueled by high consumer demand for Cannabis in US markets.
+Investing briefs and Cannabis Market Reports indicate legal cannabis sales experienced over 40% growth rates in its earlier years, primarily fueled by high consumer demand for Cannabis in US markets.

 2020-2025 Predictions: In 2020, analysts predicted that the global demand for cannabis (medical and recreational) would grow consistently at a growth rate of at least ~17% to ~23% per annum.
 These early estimates accounted for the fact that pharmaceutical cannabis production was an entirely new market, in nearly every country embracing the potentially lucrative industry.

-These industry growth figures are extremely conservative estimates from most perspectives, however, and many predict phenomenal growth rates once the medicinal benefits of cannabis are further established.
+These industry growth figures were extremely conservative estimates from most perspectives.
+Phenomenal industry growth rates are expected once the medicinal benefits of cannabis are further established by clinical research studies.

-- The growth is not only in medicinal use of marijuana products, but stems partly from an entirely new cannabis user market worldwide.
+- Market growth stems not only from newly available medicinal marijuana products; but from an entirely new cannabis user market worldwide.

 - As cannabis becomes legal to cultivate, possess, use and/or travel with on planes and standardised in dosage forms, more people may feel safer accessing and ‘consuming’ such products for a variety of medical conditions.

 - These conditions range from pain management to arthritis to anorexia, anxiety and depression; with anecdotal case studies suggesting a plethora of positive effects.